 I highly recommend using adult diapers in the beginning in lieu of the mesh panties.
-I have a hunch that if parents had both Depend Silhouette for Women and mesh panties in the bathroom, the Depends would win in the end.
+I have a hunch that if parents had both Depend Silhouette for Women and mesh panties in the bathroom, the

 NOTE: Some parents that gave birth by cesarean do prefer the mesh panties over the adult diapers because there’s less pressure on the incision site.
 That makes sense!

 Week 1, Part 2: Extra Heavy Flow Overnight Pads